 - Roof coatings

 - Automatic transmission components

 Most Common Form of Cancer Related to Asbestos Exposure is Mesothelioma

-When the fibers of asbestos are inhaled or ingested, they become lodged in small areas within the body, eventually causing a deadly cancer called mesothelioma.
+When the fibers of asbestos are inhaled or ingested, they become lodged in small areas within the body, eventually causing deadly cancer called mesothelioma.
 While the regulations mentioned above may have decreased some threat of asbestos exposure, according to the United States Air Force, there are still 3300 new mesothelioma cases reported each year in the United States.
 This is 3300 too many, and the disease is so deadly that patients often only have mere months to live after receiving a diagnosis.
 A recent report from the Centers for Disease Control and Prevention (CDC) also indicates that we could see an increase in U.S. deaths related to mesothelioma.
-Earlier this year, the government agency stated that the U.S. annual death rate from mesothelioma had increased 4.8 percent.
+Earlier this year, the government agency stated that the U.S. annual death rate from mesothelioma had increased by 4.8 percent.